 “How do I know you won’t murder me?”
 She looked at me with a serious glare on her face.

-“Well…” I I pointed up towards the security cameras that littered the parking lot. “there are cameras, my car has a license plate, and I’m not wearing a mask.
+“Well…” I pointed up towards the security cameras that littered the paring lot.
+“There are cameras littering this parking lot, my car has a license plate, and I’m not wearing a mask.
 If I murdered you I would be the last person seen with you and the prime suspect and I don’t have time for that.”
 She slowly turned away and look back at the school and then opened the door.

 I pulled the cigarette out of my mouth and put it behind my ear “I planned on smoking before we had this conversation, I don’t smoke in my car, I’m not trash.”